calmm-js/partial.lenses/README.md

 ### L.replace(inn, out)

-`L.replace(inn, out)`, when viewed, replaces the value `inn` with `out` and vice verse when set.
+`L.replace(inn, out)`, when viewed, replaces the value `inn` with `out` and vice versa when set.
 Values are compared using `R.equals` (see [equals](http://ramdajs.com/0.19.0/docs/#equals)).

 Examples: